openlegend/core-rules/core/SRD.md

 -   **Tier 1:**
     -   Boon Focus
-    -   Multi-Target Boon Specialist II
+    -   Multi-Target Boon Specialist I

 **Description:** You have so mastered the art of aiding groups of allies that you can invoke certain boons effortlessly. \newline